Performance Improvement of Deorbitalized Exchange-Correlation Functionals: Discussion and Concluding remarks

 \section{Discussion and Concluding remarks}

+Deorbitalizing a conventional meta-GGA XC functional is motivated by two closely related goals.
+First is to regain the interpretability provided by the locality of the KS potential.
+Second is to achieve major computational speedups as a consequence of that simplification without compromise of predictive accuracy.
+Thus, the simultaneous focus of this paper is on issues of both functional accuracy and speed.
+In that regard, Laplacian-dependent deorbitalizers are two-edged swords.
+While providing useful deorbitalization accuracy, they can introduce highly spiky functions that can be impediments to computational speed.

+We have addressed those competing effects by introducing a smoothness measure, $I^{deorb}$, for an XC potential to motivate the use of deorbitalizers (SRPP and SRPP2) designed with smoothness in mind.
+Both preserve fundamental constraints respected by the recent OFR2 deorbitalization of r$^2$SCAN and do not degrade norm satisfaction significantly.
+The result is improvement for both accuracy and timing objectives.
+Our timing study concentrates on approaches (gaussian basis sets, plane-waves and PAW pseudopotentials) used in AIMD and high through-put calculations, and should provide ballpark expectations for any such code.
+Tuning or adapting these codes for optimal performance for Laplacian-based functionals, especially for AIMD, would be a welcome next step to achieve the full promise of deorbitalization.

-We have constructed a measure, $I^{deorb}$, to control instability sources in the XC potential of deorbitalized metaGGAs, in terms of a metric derived from the Pauli potential (the functional derivative of the deorbitalized kinetic energy density with respect to the density).
-This measure clearly diagnoses the relative instability or reliability of performance of standard deorbitalizers and helps motivate a modified form of RPP, the SRPP and SRPP2.
+We have used the smoothness measure, $I^{deorb}$, to probe for and control instability sources in the XC potential of deorbitalized meta-GGAs.
 In consequence, SRPP and SRPP2 produce noticeably smoother kinetic and exchange potentials than other deorbitalizers.
-Both modified forms preserve or modestly enhance the predictive performance of RPP in the deorbitalization of the r$^2$SCAN functional on a standard test set for the structural properties of solids.
-But for the smoothed functionals, this constraint compliance for slowly varying densities comes with a much smaller penalty in predictive performance for highly inhomogeneous systems than one might expect from the behavior of the RPP.
+Notably, for these smoothed variants of RPP, the constraint compliance for slowly varying densities imposed by the RPP comes with a much smaller penalty in predictive performance for highly inhomogeneous systems than one might expect from the behavior of the RPP.
 The smoothed functionals improve upon RPP markedly for the G3 molecular test set, though the deorbitalized form still is not competitive with r$^2$SCAN-L(PC\opt) for heats of formation.
-The SRPP2 variant, though less effective than SRPP on the molecular cases, is equal or better on the solids and delivers better timing performance.
-It is plausible that this gain is a consequence of the SRPP2 X potential being smoother than the SRPP one.
+The (SRPP2) variant, though less effective than (SRPP) on the molecular cases, is equal or better on the solids and delivers better timing performance.
+It is plausible that this gain is a consequence of the r$^2$SCAN-L(SRPP2) X potential being smoother than the SRPP-deorbitalized one.
+It also is plausible that smoothing along the lines we have presented would be helpful in reaching desired performance goals for deorbitalized finite-temperature functionals \cite{PhysRevB.105.L081109,feOFDFT2025}.

-The implications for timing performance are complicated and unfortunately somewhat obscure.
-For molecules, both the time per SCF cycle and the number of cycles needed to reach convergence are essentially the same for both the parent and deorbitalized functionals.